-1. Review Title 18 and the Development Standards to make recommendations to the Board of Supervisors regarding possible amendments - Master Plan Policy 5.7b: Maintain land-use policies and permitting procedures that are understandable, predictable and can be accomplished within reasonable time periods.
+1. Review Title 18 (the Zoning Code) and the Development Standards to make recommendations to the Board of Supervisors regarding possible amendments - Master Plan Policy 5.7b: Maintain land-use policies and permitting procedures that are understandable, predictable and can be accomplished within reasonable time periods.

-This action will be primary focus of special planning activities in 2020 and 2021.
-The Planning Division has begun meeting regularly with the Planning Commission to review Title 18 (Zoning) and the associated Development Standards, which were adopted in 2002 as part of a major Title 18 update.
-The Planning Commission will review Title 18 and the Development Standards for recommendations to the Board of Supervisors regarding possible amendments, which may include technical clarifications as well as substantive changes.
+This action was identified as the primary focus of special planning activities for 2020 and 2021.
+The Planning Division conducted meetings regularly with the Planning Commission in 2020 to review Title 18 (Zoning) and the associated Development Standards, which were adopted in 2002 as part of a major Title 18 update.
+This work will continue in 2021, with the goal to adopt revisions to Title 18-or at least parts of Title 18-in 2021.